 The changing nature of the business strategies of pharmaceutical companies necessitates intra- and intercompany transfers of technology to create additional capacity for a new product, relocations of operations, site closures, and consolidations and mergers.
 Transfer of processes to an alternative site can occur at any stage in the product life-cycle, from development, scale-up, manufacturing, production and launch, to the post-approval phase.

-At least the expertise from development, manufacturing, analytics, regulatory affairs, supply chain and engineering is necessary.
-This means that a transfer cannot be handled by a single-person.
-Therefore it is essential to build cross-functional transfer teams as a first steps in the transfer project.
-As interests and expertise are quite different within the team it is further essential to understand the project in its entirety and the tasks and deliveries of the single sub-teams.
+The expertise from development, manufacturing, analytics, regulatory affairs, supply chain and engineering is necessary at least.
+This means that a transfer cannot be handled by a single person.
+Therefore it is essential to build cross-functional transfer teams as a first step in the transfer project.
+As interests and expertise are quite different within the Team, it is further essential to understand the project in its entirety and the tasks and deliveries of the single sub-teams.
 This is especially true for the transfer project leader.

 The team is confronted with manifold issues.
 The process being transferred must be understood and sufficiently described – which can be a problem, especially for products from development or older products.
 But without this understanding the proof of equivalence after the transfer will never be successful.